 Our high-conviction and long-term investment style results in focused portfolios for our clients.
 Extensive research leads us to a thorough understanding of individual positions; our global credit research team works closely with portfolio managers to allow the sector and company knowledge of the analysts to filter into portfolios.

 Idea generation and collaboration is encouraged through our global, team-based approach.
 This collaboration extends beyond the bounds of the credit team to include connection with our multi-asset and macro, equities and global responsible investment teams.
-Together, we are able to integrate non-binding ESG considerations across our portfolios, as well as engage with companies.
+Together, we are able to integrate non-binding environmental, social and governance (ESG) considerations across our portfolios, as well as engage with companies.

-Protecting portfolios to the downside has to be part of any credit investment process given the asymmetry of returns.
-Our proprietary risk allocation process embeds downside protection.
-Our integration of ESG factors into the process is another, non-binding, step we take to protect to the downside.
+Protecting portfolios to the downside should be part of any credit investment process given the asymmetry of returns.
+Our proprietary risk allocation process focuses on downside protection.
+The integration of ESG factors into the process is another, non-binding, step we take to protect to the downside.

 Head of UK Investment Grade Credit

 AIA Investment Officer and Head of North American Investment Grade Credit

 Regulatory shifts in China: A new fork in the road?